ZHANG3488/urban-heatwave/README.md

 > Zhang, Y., et al. *Urban thermal damping redistributes heatwave exposure from day to night.* Manuscript under consideration.

-## Contact

-For questions, problems or suggestions concerning the code, methods or repository structure, please contact the authors:

-**Zhang et al.**

-When reporting an issue, please include:

-* the script name;
-* the repository version or commit;
-* the operating system and Python version;
-* the relevant error message;
-* the configuration or path setting involved.

 ## Disclaimer